 The Joseph Branch Trail-with-Rail Consortium is “developing a non-motorized trail alongside the existing railroad tracks (just to the west of the route, miles 14 to 20) within the publicly-owned Wallowa-Union Railroad Authority corridor.
 Starting in Elgin, the trail winds through the Grande Ronde and Wallowa river valleys, terminating 63 miles later in Joseph.
 Along the way, the trail connects the small towns of Minam, Wallowa, Lostine, and Enterprise.
 Love this picture!
 Click on it to see in full view.

-The confluence of the Wallowa and Lostine Rivers merge in a stand of cottonwood trees where the Nez Perce manage a weir for fish monitoring and restoration.
-In 2021, after decades of work improving fish passage past 8 major dams, the tribe was successful in reintroducing coho salmon to the Lostine River.
+At the confluence of the Wallowa and Lostine Rivers, nestled among a stand of cottonwood trees, the Nez Perce manage a weir for fish monitoring and restoration.
+In 2021, after decades of efforts to improve fish passage past eight major dams, the tribe successfully reintroduced coho salmon to the Lostine River, marking a significant step in restoring the region’s native fish populations.

 A special time to visit and ride this area is during the Nez Perce Tamkaliks Celebration – (almost) always the 3rd Weekend in July.
 Enjoy three days of song and dance, culminating in a walasit service and Friendship feast.
 Descendants, locals, and visitors attend together.
 Camping and dancer registration is free!